andxyz/slack-history-export/README.md

 a fork of https://gist.github.com/Chandler/fb7a070f52883849de35

-_Note: The API calls were updated for the new `conversation` API, but the instructions below to get a token are outdated._
+_Note: The API calls were updated for the new `conversation` API; the OAuth Token instructions have been updated._

 My fork is solely to document how to use the code with python3.
 If you are unfamiliar with python3 but own a mac laptop.